aws-samples/amazon-dynamodb-labs/content/game-player-data/setup/on-your-own.en.md

 chapter: true
 ---

-::alert[These setup instructions are identitical for LADV, LHOL, LMR, and LGME - all of which use the same Cloud9 template.
+::alert[These setup instructions are identitical for LADV, LHOL, LBED, LMR, and LGME - all of which use the same Cloud9 template.
 Only complete this section once, and only if you're running it on your own account.]{type="warning"}

 ::alert[Only complete this section if you are running the workshop on your own.
 If you are at an AWS hosted event (such as re\:Invent, Immersion Day, etc), go to :link[At an AWS hosted Event]{href="/game-player-data/setup/aws-ws-event"}]